 This is something I experimented with in 2003 using simply Adobe Flash (in this project), and this is something that starts to be seen online now (using Youtube annotations or more complex systems)

 All these ideas lead us to think about the definition of the cinema.
 Is it still the artist’s vision if we can change elements from the movie ?

-Note: This article was drafted in November 2010, I found today that Georges Lucas announced in December 2010 to be planning to use dead actors in a movie.
+Update 2010-12: I found out today that Georges Lucas announced to be planning to use dead actors in a movie.
 I guess that’s why I really need to use Beansight.